Ten Great Psychedelic Rock Albums

 The first song I remember from English rock band, The Who, is "My Generation."
 Pete Townshend, guitarist and songwriter, was the genius behind the band, while Roger Daltrey was the main front man.

 Keith Moon was the drummer for The Who early on.
 His skill with the drums was highly praised, and his antics, onstage and off, earned him the nickname Moon the Loon.
-Ironically, it was a overdose of pills he was taking to combat alcoholism that took his life.
+Ironically, it was a overdose of pills he was taking to combat alcoholism that took his life at the age of 32.

 The Who became well known for destroying their musical instruments onstage.
 Their fame grew as they played at the huge music festivals, Woodstock and Isle of Wight.